First day of classes - lectures begin

 The first day of classes is the beginning of your adventure of learning, work, good times, and life-long memories at UWaterloo.

-Your UWaterloo Math 137 course is on Monday - Wednesday and Friday mornings from 8:30 - 9:20 am.
+Your UWaterloo Math 137 - Calculus course (on-campus version only) is on Monday - Wednesday and Friday mornings from 8:30 - 9:20 am.

-You are invited to drop by to meet important people that will be part of your Math & ELAS program experience.
+You will be introduced to important people that have and will be part of your Math & ELAS program experience.
 We are available to provide support, help with any of questions, as you make the transition into university.

 The Waterloo campus of Conestoga College is located at, 108 University Avenue East, Waterloo, ON, N2J 2W2.
 Phone: 519-885-0300.